On this dayMar 29, 1944

 On Sunday, March 26, 1944, a group of white men arrived at the home of Rev. Simmons’s eldest son, Eldridge, and told him to show them the property line.
 He agreed to do so, but while Eldridge Simmons rode with the men in their vehicle, they began to beat him, and shouted that the Simmons family thought they were “smart niggers” for consulting a lawyer.
 The men then dragged Rev. Simmons from his home about a mile away and began beating him, too.
 They drove both Simmons men further onto the property and ordered Rev. Simmons out of the car, then killed him brutally–shooting him three times and cutting out his tongue.
 The men let Eldridge Simmons go, but told him he and his relatives had ten days to abandon the family property.

 After Eldridge and the rest of the Simmons family buried Rev. Simmons, they fled their land in fear.
-The white men who killed him took possession of the land; only one of the six men was ever prosecuted for the murder, and he was ultimately acquitted by an all-white jury.
+The white men who committed the lynching took possession of the land; only one of the six men was ever prosecuted for the murder, and he was ultimately acquitted by an all-white jury.